Section 2.3 Nilpotent operators

 \end{equation*}

-This is, all the entries are zero except for the entries directly above the diagonal, which are 1.
+That is, all the entries are zero except for the entries directly above the diagonal, which are 1.

 Example 2.3.6.